bba5696/Allied/README.md

 - `/alliedAdmin reset [<Code>]` A command to wipe all mod data and reset it to default, after entering the command, a code thats valid for 60s will be given to confirm the reset

 <hr>

+**This description is currently up to date with v1.1.0 of the mod**

 **If you like the mod, please consider donating to support my development**